Presentation and Communication Skills for Professionals

 When President Kennedy spoke, he projected a commanding presence.
 Nixon didn’t.
 Neither did Ford or Carter.
 Reagan and Clinton did, big time.
-Whatever you think of the current President’s policies, you’d be hard pressed to call his speaking style “commanding.”
+And Obama does.

-Projecting a commanding presence is somehow related to charisma, which is, according to The American Heritage Dictionary, “the rare personal quality attributed to leaders who arouse fervent popular devotion and enthusiasm.”
+Projecting a commanding presence (sometimes called “an executive presence”) is somehow related to charisma.
+According to The American Heritage Dictionary, charisma is “the rare personal quality attributed to leaders who arouse fervent popular devotion and enthusiasm.”

 Developing that sort of presence isn’t something you can learn from a workshop or self-help book.
 It’s more a way of being than anything you do — although the way you act does enhance it.